esphome/esphome-docs/components/display/nextion.rst

 --------------------
 This will download the file from the tft_url and will transfer it over the UART to the Nextion.
 Once completed both the MCU and Nextion will reboot.
 During this process esphome will be unresponsive and no logging will take place.
-At 115200 baud expect around 10kB/sec.
+This uses the same protocol as the Nextion editor and only updates the changes of the TFT file.
 If HTTPS/SSL is enabled it will be about 1kB/sec.

 .. warning::